securingsincity/idotodos/README.md

-# IdotodosEx
+# Idotodos_Ex

-The idotodos platform
+The idotodos platform written in Elixir

+# What is I Do Todos

+It's a service to make wedding invitations and wedding planning easier.

 # Getting started
 To start your Phoenix app: